- Home

 - Four big risks of dipping into your pension

-“The raising of the State Pension age means people often have a gap between winding down in the workplace, perhaps going part time, and receiving the State Pension.
+Alice Guy, head of pensions and savings at Interactive Investors, said: “The raising of the State Pension age means people often have a gap between winding down in the workplace, perhaps going part-time, and receiving the State Pension.
 We sadly see that many people in their mid-sixties are struggling to make ends meet before they receive the State Pension.
-This means that many older workers are facing a huge dilemma, often needing to focus on immediate needs over long term financial goals.”
+This means that many older workers are facing a huge dilemma, often needing to focus on immediate needs over long-term financial goals.”

 Worryingly, thousands of pension withdrawals were performed without people seeking financial advice.
-Those thinking about withdrawing from their pension pots need to be aware of the significant financial risks they face doing so.
+Those thinking about withdrawing from their pension pots need to be aware of the significant financial risks they face in doing so.

-“We really don’t know how many people understand the longer-term consequences of taking their first flexible payment.
+Stephen Lowe, group communications director at Just Group, said: “We really don’t know how many people understand the longer-term consequences of taking their first flexible payment.
 So, there’s one simple piece of advice for everybody considering dipping into their pension pot – either seek professional, regulated advice or take advantage of the free, independent and impartial pensions guidance from government-backed Pension Wise.”

 What are the downsides of withdrawing my pension early?